groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/working-with-mobi-documents.md

 Starting from the version 20.7, the GroupDocs.Editor for .NET is able to open (load) Mobi documents for editing.
 However, on this moment saving _into_ Mobi is not available, so users should choose some other format (mostly some of WordProcessing) in order to save edited Mobi document.

+Starting from the [version 22.7](https://docs.groupdocs.com/editor/net/groupdocs-editor-for-net-22-7-release-notes/) the GroupDocs.Editor is able to edit the e-books in [AZW3 format](https://docs.fileformat.com/ebook/azw3/), also known as Kindle Format 8 (KF8), whech may be considered as a successor to the Mobi.

 ## Loading Mobi file for edit

 Despite of a distinct format, which doesn't belong to any of existing format families, Mobi has no dedicated loading options.
 So for loading it into the instance of the [`Editor`](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) class, users should simply specify a path to the Mobi file or a stream with its content in the constructor: